okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 As mentioned, I wanted to start the form with string interpolation.
 A lot of this was identifying the points where I could repeat code (ie the elements, the component name, etc) and abstracted them so I could generate the strings and interpolate them all into one.

-> It's worth noting that you definitely don't need to copy `.replace(/\s/g, ""` everywhere like I did.
+> It's worth noting that you don't need to copy `.replace(/\s/g, ""` everywhere like I did.
 Again, it was simply to get things up and going.
-All this code is prior to refinement.
+All this code is before refinement.

 You can read through, but the gist of it is string manipulation based on the JSON files.
 The types I have above for them `Config`, `FormElement` should help understand the properties available to each argument.

-These generators create a custom name for my component, add in the components within the JSX, add in validation and are prepped to set up things that work outside of [React Hook Form](https://react-hook-form.com/).
+These generators create a custom name for my component, add in the components within the JSX, add validation, and are prepped to set up things that work outside of [React Hook Form](https://react-hook-form.com/).

 > I'm not going to delve too deep into React Hook Form, but it was the library that I opted to use.
 Why?
-I just went looking through the different options and felt it was the simplest to implement and had good performance (controlled input sometimes causes me headaches).
+I just went looking through the different options and felt it was the simplest to implement and had performance perfs (controlled input sometimes causes me headaches).

 ## Running the build config